Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Certain overall cases

-From Remark \ref{normal-case}, we infer that for \textit{normal} generators a direct connection between $(\norm{e^{-tA}}_1)^{(n)}(t)$ and $\norm{\,A^n e^{-tA}}_1$ may be lost.
-Note that the semigroup in the example is \textit{not} holomorphic.
+From Remark \ref{normal-case}, we infer that for non-self-adjoint but \textit{normal} generators, a direct connection between $(\norm{e^{-tA}}_1)^{(n)}(t)$ and $\norm{\,A^n e^{-tA}}_1$ may be lost.
+Note that the semigroup in the example of Remark \ref{rem-non-selfadjoint case} is \textit{not} holomorphic.
 This gives a hint on how one can strengthen the result by involving a \textit{holomorphic} Gibbs semigroup $\{e^{-z A}\}_{z \in S_\theta \cup \{0\}}$ with a semi-angle $\theta$.
-This condition applies to generator $A \in \mathscr{H}(\theta, \omega_0)$, as stated in Corollary \ref{cor:hol-SG} and Proposition \ref{prop-Karamata-hol}.
-It is noteworthy that the following result, Theorem \ref{singularity-ter}, restores the equivalence.
-In some sense it is stronger than Theorem \ref{corol-main-2} and more general than condition of normality, although due to condition of analyticity.
+A corresponding condition applies to the generator $A$ of a holomorphic semigroup, as stated in Proposition \ref{prop-Karamata-hol}.
+It is noteworthy that the following theorem restores the equivalence.